Here Are The Original 'Star Wars' Casting Announcements From 1977

-Not too long ago, we shared the casting announcements for the film after the cast for “Star Wars: Episode VII” was announced.

-In honour of the anniversary, we thought we’d share the photos again.
+In honour of yesterday’s big official casting of “Star Wars: Episode VII,” the Academy of Motion Picture Arts & Sciences (the same place that gives out the Academy Awards) released some great photos from a long time ago (1976) far, far away (Hollywood).

-The photos below are casting announcements and news from various press outlets for “Star Wars: Episode IV – A New Hope” released by the Academy of Motion Picture Arts & Sciences (MPAA) on Facebook.
+The photos are of casting announcements and news from various press outlets regarding the original 1977 “Star Wars,” better known now as “Star Wars: Episode IV – A New Hope.”

 Check them out below: